gpicron/ssb-code-of-conduct/README.md

 3. **Data security**: All user data must be kept secure and protected from unauthorized access.

-4. **Fair usage**: The SSB protocol must be used for lawful and fair purposes only.
+4. **Fair usage**: The SSB protocol must be used fair purposes only.
    Any attempts to manipulate or exploit the system for personal gain or malicious intent will not be tolerated.